 We are yet to fully grasp the social implications of this new regime of automated truth registration.
 Does it create new inequalities and/or reinforce old ones?
 Is it only a tool of oppression, appropriation and exclusion, or does it offer any opportunity for emancipation?
 How can we think about agency and solidarity in a digital word?

-The keynote lecture will be held by Giorgia Donà.
+The keynote lecture was held by Giorgia Donà.